 On a standard mountain bike, the brake lever is located on the front handlebar, and the lever is operated with the index and middle fingers.
 Placing your index and middle fingers on the brake lever ensures that you have a strong grip and that you can stop the bike quickly if necessary.
 However, it is important not to place all your fingers on the brake lever as you may lose the ability to grip the handlebar and maneuver the bike efficiently.
 Therefore, always maintain a grip of at least one or two fingers on the handlebar to maintain good balance and control while using the brake lever.

-You may also like: How to Fix the Gears on Your Mountain Bike – A Step-by-Step Guide
+You may also like: How to Master Working the Gears on a Mountain Bike: A Comprehensive Guide

 Practice Safe Braking Techniques to Avoid Accidents